Charelk2/Flinkdink2/README.md

 ## Progress Storage

 User progress is stored in `localStorage` under the key `progress-v1`.
-The app automatically advances sessions, days, and weeks.
+Each saved record contains a `version` field.
+If the stored version does not match the current application version, progress is reset to defaults.
+Bump the version when changing the progress schema.

 ## Home Screen